peteroupc/MailLib/docs/PeterO.Mail.Message.md

         PeterO.Mail.MediaType mediaType,
         string filename);

-Adds an inline body part to this message in the form of data from the given readable stream, and with the given media type and file name.
-Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.
+Adds an inline body part to this message in the form of data from the iven readable stream, and with the given media type and file name.
+Before he new body part is added, if this message isn't already a multipart essage, it becomes a "multipart/mixed" message with the current body onverted to an inline body part.

 <b>Parameters:</b>